jommarqs/talkdesk-js-class/00-introduction.md

 # 0. Introduction

 In this class we're building a _Todo List_ app.
-We're not going to bother much about markup and styling, but in the next few minutes I'll try to help you develop some sense of what we want to achieve.
+We're not going to bother much about markup and styling, but in the next few minutes I'll try to help you develop a sense of how we want our final app to behave.

 So, we want a _Todo_ application.
 ```html
 <div id="root">
     <div class="todo-app">